Jasminoa/Data-Analytics-Virtual-Internship/README.md

 > **File:** `02_week_2_visualizati/dashboards/Marketing_Performance_Dashboard.pbix`
 >
 > Open in Power BI Desktop to interact with all 4 pages and 31 visuals.
-A PDF export is also available in the same folder.

 ## About the Analyst